KarolG99/przygotowka/README.md

 ## Project overview 👀
 <b>Przygotowka</b> is an application in which you create your profile as a cook.
 You can then create a restaurant profile, share your restaurant ID with your colleagues and share tasks on the fly.

+## Project Objectives 🎯
+Conveniently share tasks, keeping them in one place and sharing them with the people we choose.

 <br>

 # Getting Started with Create React App